richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 #### Install Spark Connect Prerequisites

-Open VSCode and install the following Spark Connect prerequisites:
+From the terminal, install the following Spark Connect prerequisites:

 * Create a new Python Virtual Environment: